jdshewey/modman/README.md

 can Puppetize the setup of the Puppet server in your new environment by installing any missing modules from a given list.

-This module can also ensure that all of your modules are at the latest versions or install updates during a specified maintenance window.
+This module can also ensure that all of your modules are at the latest versions by installing updates

 ## Setup